Refinitiv/Real-Time-SDK/CSharp/Ema/Examples/Training/Consumer/100_Series/112_MP_TunnelingConnection/ReadMe.txt

 Distribution Server.

-112_MP_TunnelingConnection illustrates the abilitily of the user to programmatically pass all http/https related configuration on OmmConsumerConfig instance when configuring a tunneling connection.
+112_MP_TunnelingConnection illustrates the abilitily of the user to programmatically pass all encrypted on OmmConsumerConfig instance when configuring a tunneling connection.
 When running this application, the user will need specify valid tunneling configurations through command line arguments.